prdwb/bert_hae/README.md

     --evaluation_steps=1000 \
     --evaluate_after=18000 \
     --load_small_portion=False \
-    --train_batch_size=12
+    --train_batch_size=12 \
+    --max_answer_length=40
 ```
-Setting the max_seq_length to 512 and max_answer_length to 40 or 50 should give better results.
+Setting the max_seq_length to 512 should give better results.

+5. During training, you can monitor it via tensorboard, the log directory is the `summaries` under the output directory.
+6. After training, the best result is stored in the `results.txt` under the output directory.
+Also look at `step_results.txt` under the same directory to see at what step we get the best result.

 ### Some program arguments